Henry Ford once said, “When everything seems to be going against you, remember the airplane takes off against the wind, not with it.”

-Hopefully, she has completed her snack, so we can let the dog out.
-If not, we must give him some food and repeat the process.
-This means the simple event of feeding mother becomes more difficult and time consuming; even frustrating.
+Hopefully, she has completed her snack so we can let the dog out.
+If not, we must give the pet some food and repeat the process.
+This means the simple event of feeding mother becomes more difficult and time-consuming; even frustrating.

-But when mother hears him barking at the door she asks, “What’s that dog want?”
+But when my mother hears him barking at the door, she asks, “What’s that dog want?”

 I reply, “He just wants to go out, but he doesn’t need to go out.
 I took him out a while ago.”